What began as an idea transformed into a movement!

-Since 2010, the Edcamp movement grew and flourished in a grassroots manner.
-Each Edcamp is independently organized and hosted, is free to participants, bringing together passionate educators for a day of learning and growth.
-The conferences are participant-driven with the sessions developed and facilitated by the teachers who are attending and leverage social media to involve remote attendees.
+Since 2010, the Edcamp movement has grown and flourished in a grassroots manner to approximately 2,000 edcamps around the world.
+Each Edcamp is independently organized and hosted, free to participants, and brings together passionate educators for a day of learning and growth.
+Edcamps are participant-driven with sessions developed and facilitated by teachers attending the event.
+Edcamp organizers take charge of picking a location, setting a date, creating a web presence for registration and leveraging social media to promote to remote attendees.

-By adopting the un-conference protocol inspired by the Barcamp model, Edcamps provide access to high quality, personalized professional learning for all educators.
-Embracing the belief that fellow educators can be some of the most valuable professional development resources for their colleagues, the Edcamp movement has been recognized by countless organizations, including the United States Department of Education, the Bammy Awards for Education, the Association for Supervision and Curriculum Development (ASCD), the International Society for Technology in Education (ISTE), the TEDx program and the Bill & Melinda Gates Foundation.
+Six years into the movement, we know Edcamps provide access to high quality, personalized professional learning for educators.
+Edcamp participants admit to embracing the belief that fellow educators can be some of the most valuable professional development resources for their colleagues.
+Because of this, the Edcamp movement has been recognized by countless organizations, including the United States Department of Education, the Bammy Awards for Education, the Association for Supervision and Curriculum Development (ASCD), the International Society for Technology in Education (ISTE), the TEDx program and the Bill & Melinda Gates Foundation.